-WMSRDC and the Grand Valley Metro Council are working together to lead the pilot effort in the 13-county West Michigan area.
-The Southeast Michigan Council of Governments is leading the effort in southeast Michigan pilot area.
+WMSRDC and the Grand Valley Metro Council worked together to lead the pilot effort in the 13-county West Michigan area.
+The Southeast Michigan Council of Governments lead the effort in southeast Michigan pilot area.

 - Build a culture of asset management across the state.